justesen/life/README.md

 - Toggle draw mode with SPACE.
 - Zoom in and out with the mouse wheel.
 - When in draw mode:
-  - Make a cell come to life by left-clicking on it with the mouse
+  - Make a cell come to life by left-clicking on it with the mouse.
-  - Kill a cell by right-clicking on it
+  - Kill a cell by right-clicking on it.

 3) Bugs